 I believe in lifelong learning and continuing education.
 I believe this idea applies not only to business people, but to people in a wide range of fields.
 And I believe one simple, inexpensive way to jump start your own growth as a professional is by reading.

 Here you’ll find guides for how to start and run your own pro book club, suggestions for how to find professional development-related books and other reading materials, plus other general literacy and career development information.
-You can also check out my Twitter feed for lots of interesting links to thought leaders, book lists, and articles.
+You can also check out Pro Book Club on Twitter, a curated feed of book lists and interesting links to thought leaders and articles.

 For me, the act of reading and running a pro book club was liberating.
 It took away my feeling of helplessness and allowed me to take control of my own career growth.
 It also opened my eyes to new ideas and subjects of interest I could never have anticipated.
 And frankly, it’s been fun!
 I hope reading for professional development will do the same for you.